Blood, organ and tissue donation

-The Canadian Institutes of Health Research invested over $76 million in research linked to transplantation between 2006 and 2012.
-In December 2011, the institutes launched the Canadian National Transplant Research Program.
-This program aims to:
+Over the last six years, the Canadian Institutes of Health Research has invested more than $83 million in transplantation research.
+In 2013, the institutes launched the Canadian National Transplant Research Program that aims to:

 - increase organ and tissue donation